 “Since a gas truck costs a bit more than a diesel truck, when we decided to switch to a gas-fueled truck, we applied for investment support from Klimatklivet.
 This means the Swedish state contributes 40-60% of the additional cost of the truck.
 More should seize the chance.
 Just contact Gasum if you need help with the application.
 Their experts will take care of everything free of charge,” says Mårten Andersson, adding that after three months of driving, things are also looking good with regard to operating costs.

 Anyone interested can read more about Klimatklivet and Klimatpremien on Gasum’s Swedish website.
-There is also a calculator to work out future fuel costs and see the locations of existing and planned filling stations across Sweden and the Nordics.
 And just like Mårten Andersson says, those interested can also get help with their Klimatklivet application, completely free of charge.
 Just leave your contact information and Gasum’s experts will be in touch.

 “At HKScan Sweden, our work with sustainability continues.
 We want to impact the entire value chain.
 Besides working with transport firms, we help our own farmers to make changes to reduce their climate impact.
 And our own waste?
 That goes to make biogas of course,” says Johan Rosvall.

 Also, Mårten Andersson at Green L Equipment sees a bright future and has already begun to think about the next step on the company’s journey.

 “We currently have 18 diesel-fueled trucks.
 We will have replaced our entire fleet by 2025 and be entirely fossil free.”

 Is your business seeking a way to a cleaner future?

 Contact us and we'll tell you more about the possibilities in gas logistics.